 Database subsetting is that process of creating a smaller, referentially-correct copy of a larger database from real table extracts.
 Subsets can be used with, or in lieu of, masking data or synthesizing test data to reduce the costs and risks associated with full sets.
 The process of creating meaningful subsets manually is complex and laborious, considering you would have to populate smaller databases with random samples from each production table, and make sure that any relational structure between the tables was still correct in the subset.

 The wizard for subset creation has the user select the source of the subset, the size and sorting of it, the names for the subset targets, and any encryption or masking the subsetted data should get.
-The wizard then creates a series of job scripts at runtime that create either subset tables or flat files.
+The wizard then creates a series of job scripts that create either subset tables or flat files.

-This page defines the table that will “drive” the created subset.
+This page is where you specify the details of the subset.
+Select the connection profile and the table that will “drive” the created subset.
 Think of the driving table as the main table from where you want the subset to originate.
-So for example, if you want to subset a table of customers and all tables connected to it, you would select the table with customer info here.
+For example, if you want to subset a table of sales and all tables connected to it, you would select the table with sales info here.
+Also, select the size of the subset.
+For example, to get a subset of the 100 highest quantities sold, you would sort on the quantity sold field (as in this example) and enter 100 in the number of rows.
+A filter can also be added on the driver table.

-This page is where you specify the size and sort order of the subset.
-For example, to get a subset of the 100 highest purchase levels, you would sort on the purchase level field (as in this example).
+This page is where you specify the sort order of the subset.
 If you want the rows selected randomly, however, leave the Key Fields list blank.

-The Sort page has 4 notable sections:
+The Sort page has 3 notable sections:

 - The Input Fields list

 - If you want a subset of sorted data, select the column to sort on and click “Add Key.”